Kona320/habit-tracker/README.md

 D. Data handling: Has sensible defaults and error handling.
 Could probably be improved and hardened if it was needed.
 (3 points)

-E. Documentation: Has install and run steps for windows, but not mac, with good clarity.
+E. Documentation: Has install and run steps for windows, but not for mac, with good clarity.
 Documentation has reflection.
 (2 points)

 F. Deployment: Live URL and github page.
 (2 points)

-G. Demo video: Work in progress. (? points)
+G. Demo video: Video presentation is good/okay.
+(3 points)

-**Total points:**
+**Total points:** 30

 **Reflection:**